MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-category-logical.md

 [!include [banner](../includes/banner.md)]

 Electronic reporting (ER) logical functions can be used to work with logical values to perform more than one comparison in a single expression or test multiple conditions.
-This topic provides a summary of these functions.
+This article provides a summary of these functions.

 ## List of supported functions